jtcarrillo/jtcarrillo/README.md

 - 🔭 I’m currently working on high performance computing for computational modeling of autonomy systems within virtual environments and investigating the effects of physics-based simulated data for autonomy and machine learning applications.

-- 🌱 I’m currently learning Test-Driven Development; C++ High Performance; Machine Learning with SkiKit-Learn, Keras, & Tensorflow; and Physically Based Rendering.
+- 🌱 I’m currently learning Test-Driven Development; C++ High Performance; and Machine Learning with SkiKit-Learn, Keras, & Tensorflow..

 ## &#x1f4c8; GitHub Stats